saiabhishekgv/Finding-Donors-for-CharityML/README.md

 Then evaluating several supervised learners of your choice on the data, and consider which is best suited for the solution.
 Afterwards, Optimized the model I've selected and present it as my solution to CharityML.
 Finally, I've explored the chosen model and its predictions under the hood, to see just how well it's performing when considering the data it's given.

+Software and Libraries
+This project uses the following software and Python libraries:

+- Python 2.7
+- NumPy
+- pandas
+- scikit-learn (v0.17)
+- matplotlib
+- Jupyter Notebook